 Alert The Antimicrobial Stewardship Team recommends this drug is listed as unrestricted.
 Nystatin is not suitable for the treatment of invasive fungal disease.
-Indication Prophylaxis against invasive fungal infections. a.
+Indication 1.
+Prophylaxis against invasive fungal infections. a.
 Criteria for prophylaxis should be determined by local policy. b.
 Indications may include: Infants ≤ 32 weeks gestation at birth or < 1500 g birth weight or infants with risk factors including use of broad-spectrum antibiotics, central venous access device (PICC/UVC/CVC), parenteral nutrition or inhaled steroids.
-Action 2.
-Treatment of mucocutaneous candidiasis.
+2. Treatment of mucocutaneous candidiasis.
 Action Fungicidal agent.
 Combines with the sterol elements of fungal cell membranes causing cell death.
-Drug type Trade name Polyene antibiotic.
-Nilstat oral drops, Mycostatin oral drops, Pharmacy Action Nystatin Oral Drops, Trust Nystatin Oral Drops.
-Trade fiame Mycostatin topical cream.
-Presentation Oral drops (100,000 units/mL) resemunon Topical cream (for cutaneous application) (100,000 units/g) Dose Prophylaxis of invasive fungal infection: 1 mL of oral drops every 8 hours.
+Drug type Polyene antibiotic.
+Trade name Nilstat oral drops, Mycostatin oral drops, Pharmacy Action Nystatin Oral Drops, Trust Nystatin Oral Drops.
+Presentation Oral drops (100,000 units/mL) resemunon Topical cream (for cutaneous application) (100,000 units/g) - Discontinued Dose Prophylaxis of invasive fungal infection: 1 mL of oral drops every 8 hours.
 2. Treatment of oral candidiasis (thrush): 1 mL of oral drops every 6 hours.
 Can be given more frequently in severe/resistant thrush.
-3. Treatment of candida dermatitis: Local application of cream twice a day.
-Can be applied more frequently in severe/resistant cases.
-Dose adjustment Maximum dose Total cumulative dose Route Oral Duamanatian Topical application on the skin Preparation Administration 1.
-Drawk davie with and due not Challe well before with due wine the deep Administrate after a feed (if not Administration 1.
+Dose adjustment Not applicable Maximum dose Total cumulative dose Route Oral Preparation Administration 1.
 Prophylaxis with oral drops: Shake well before withdrawing the dose.
 Administer after a feed (if not NBM).
 Use the whole dose to saturate cotton bud and paint the inside of the mouth.
 Alternatively, 0.5 mL can be given through the feeding tube and flushed with a bolus of air (1 mL for a 5 Fg tube, 2 mL for an 8 Fg tube).
 Use the other 0.5 mL to saturate a cotton bud and paint the inside of the infant's mouth.
 2. Treatment of oral thrush with oral drops: Use the entire dose to paint the inside of the infant's mouth.
-3. Treatment of dermatitis: Dry the skin thoroughly and apply the cream liberally to the affected area(s).
-Leave the skin exposed if feasible.
-May need to be reapplied if the cream is wiped off during skin care.
 Monitoring Contraindications Known hypersensitivity to nystatin or any other ingredients.
 Precautions None.
 Drug interactions Not applicable.
 Adverse reactions Generally well tolerated.
 Large doses may produce gastrointestinal upset (vomiting, diarrhoea).
-Rarely, may lead to rashes e.g. urticaria.
+Rarely, Auverse reactions may lead to rashes e.g. urticaria.
 Type 4 hypersensitivity reactions have been reported in adults.
 Compatibility No information.
 Incompatibility Do not mix in the syringe with any other medication.
-Stability Stable until expiry date on the bottle/tube.
+Stability Stable until expiry date on the bottle.
 Storage Store at room temperature.
-Excipients Nilstat and Mycostatin oral drops: bentonite, sodium calcium edetate, sucrose, methyl and propyl hydroxybenzoates, polysorbate 80, cherry flavour F-1242, quinoline yellow (104) and purified water.
-Mycostatin topical cream: aluminium hydroxide, soft white paraffin, perfume E, promulgen D, propylene glycol, simethicone, sorbitol solution, titanium dioxide and water (purified).
-Special comments Biyeon, sinterincone, sorbitor sorution, titaliium dioxide and water (purmed).
-Efficacy Evidence Prevention of invasive fungal infections Prevention of invasive fungal infections A systematic review of RCTs found oral nystatin to be highly effective in preventing invasive fungal infection in VLBW infants with a relative risk of 0.16 when compared to placebo.
-A Cochrane meta- analysis 2 found a statistically significant reduction in the incidence of invasive fungal infection (typical risk ratio 0.20, 95% Cl 0.14-0.27) in very preterm VLBW infants when comparing oral/topical non-absorbed 1 1, 15/5 5.
-5.1 5.1., 15., p. sterm 12511 mants then comparing dray topical non absorbed
+Excipients Nilstat and Mycostatin oral drops: bentonite, sodium calcium edetate, sucrose, methyl and propyl - 1 hydroxybenzoates, polysorbate 80, cherry flavour F-1242, quinoline yellow (104) and purified water. , , , , , , , , , , , , , , , , , , , , Special comments Evidence Efficacy Prevention of invasive fungal infections A systematic review of RCTs found oral nystatin to be highly effective in preventing invasive fungal infection in VLBW infants with a relative risk of 0.16 when compared to placebo.
+A Cochrane meta- analysis2 found a statistically significant reduction in the incidence of invasive fungal infection (typical risk ratio 0.20, 95% CI 0.14-0.27) in very preterm VLBW infants when comparing oral/topical non-absorbed antifungal prophylaxis (nystatin or miconazole) with placebo or no drug.
+Substantial statistical heterogeneity was present though.
+2 (LOE 1A, GOR A) A study from Australian and New Zealand NICUs reported 3 that prophylactic oral nystatin is associated with a significantly lower incidence of fungal infection compared with no antifungal prophylaxis.
+3 Treatment of mucocutaneous fungal infection